 Also, the Travel FAQ’s

 - Conference registration fees will be paid by the college if a requisition is entered in time to do so.
 Be sure to Fill out a purchase requisition for any conference fees/registration well in advance of the event.
 (Remember it takes at least 10 days to process a purchase order).

-- Fill out a pre-travel authorization in CUNY first, researching the U.S. General Services Administration’s website for applicable Per Diem Rates for the area in which you are traveling.
+- Fill out a pre-travel authorization in the CUNYfirst Travel Module, researching the U.S. General Services Administration’s website for applicable Per Diem Rates for the area in which you are traveling.
 Also, include an estimate for the cost of taxis or meals which are not provided.

-- Fill out travel expense reimbursement form in CUNYFIRST and adjust expenses to reflect the actual pricing for travel.
+- Upon your return, fill out your travel expense reimbursement form in CUNYFIRST and adjust expenses to reflect the actual pricing for travel.
 Please note that the travel authorization can just be copied into the expense reimbursement form.
 No need to start all over.
 Your travel expense reimbursement form should be completed and submitted within 10 days after returning from your trip.
 Please also include AC-132S when submitting your travel and expense reimbursement in CUNY first.

 Determining Travel Status

 - Travel status is determined when you are more than 35 miles away from your official workstation and your home.
 All other travel is considered commuting and will not be reimbursed.